pro-tailwind/course-multi-style-components/README.md

-# Pro Tailwind - Multi-Style Tailwind Cmponents
+# Pro Tailwind - Multi-Style Tailwind Components

 This repo contains all the challenges for the Multi-Style Tailwind Components self-paced workshop.